-Will there be different graphical / display modes for players to choose between?
+PlayStation Blog: Will there be different graphical / display modes for players to choose between?

 Scott Velasquez: Yes, players will be able to choose between “favor resolution” and “favor performance” on the PS4 Pro through a new setting called Graphics Preference.
 When “favor resolution” is selected, we aim for the highest resolution possible, capping framerate at 30 frames per second.
 In “favor performance” mode, we increase the framerate cap to 60 frames per second and render at 1080P.

-One interesting note is that when favouring resolution on a TV that only supports 1080p, the game will supersample from the higher resolution using the console’s hardware.
+One interesting note is that when favoring resolution on a TV that only supports 1080p, the game will supersample from the higher resolution using the console’s hardware.
 Because of this, the 1080p output will look sharper in this mode than it normally would, again thanks to the power of the PS4 Pro.

 This setting among many others is core to our goal to not only accommodate as many people possible but also to allow them to play the way they want to play.

-Any other interesting anecdotes you’d like to share about developing BL3 for this console generation?
+PlayStation Blog: Any other interesting anecdotes you’d like to share about developing BL3 for this console generation?

 Scott Velasquez: The development tools and pipeline for the PS4 and PS4 Pro this generation have been amazing.
 Sony really listened to our feedback as game developers and delivered a huge improvement that allows us to iterate quicker, optimize the game to run more efficiently, and ultimately provide a better user experience for PlayStation gamers.

-What’s one piece of advice you’d offer to players preparing to dive into Borderlands 3 later this year?
+PlayStation Blog: What’s one piece of advice you’d offer to players preparing to dive into Borderlands 3 later this year?